sap-tutorials/Tutorials/tutorials/cloudsdk-integration-unit-test/cloudsdk-integration-unit-test.md

 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 4: ](Mocking basics)]
 In this tutorial, we want to focus on the mocking facilities provided by the SAP Cloud SDK.
 When you execute the integration tests locally, they run in a different environment than later on in the SAP Cloud Platform.
 Therefore, many services, such as the destination service, are not available, as the SAP Cloud Platform provides a much richer environment in terms of services and runtime libraries than the local test environment.
-This target environment has to be, partially, replicated in the local environment where the mocking facilities allow to test your business application without relying on the provided services locally.
-Since the SAP Cloud SDK already comes with abstractions for these services, it also offers to mock them in a local environment.

 This target environment has to be, partially, replicated in the local environment where the mocking facilities allow to test your business application without relying on the provided services locally.
 Since the SAP Cloud SDK already comes with abstractions for these services, it also offers to mock them in a local environment.